 But the whole affair got me to think about everyday phrases that do tend to set people off.
 Here's a little catalog.

-For a more complete catalog of dangerous constructions, see Robert Bolton's People Skills.
-Touchstone Books, 1986. .
+For a more complete catalog of dangerous constructions, see Robert Bolton's People Skills: How to assert yourself, listen to others, and resolve conflicts Touchstone Books, 1986.
+Order from Amazon.com

 Are you fed up with tense, explosive meetings?
 Are you or a colleague the target of a bully?
 Destructive conflict can ruin organizations.
 But if we believe that all conflict is destructive, and that we can somehow eliminate conflict, or that conflict is an enemy of productivity, then we're in conflict with Conflict itself.
 Read 101 Tips for Managing Conflict to learn how to make peace with conflict and make it an organizational asset.
 Order Now!